FAQs About Cincinnati Law Admissions

 Q. When are applicants notified of an admission decision?

 A. The Admissions Office will notify you by email when your file is complete.
 Once you have received this email, the committee has begun reviewing your file.
 A decision is likely in the next 3-5 weeks.
+Applicants may also use our online status checker.

 Q. If admitted, when will I have to pay an acceptance deposit?